 Founded in 1974, the Village Greenies are one of the oldest cricket clubs in Cayman.
 The Greenies have teams in both the men’s first and second grade.

 For children there is Coach Connor's Cricket which is played in 10 week rotations with a 6-week break over Christmas.
 All practice and games are played indoors at the Kings Sports Centre so they are not affected by the weather.
 Practice happens every Thursday at 5.30pm-6.30pm for U10s and 6.30pm-7.30pm for U14s.
-Matches are played on Sunday from 12pm-1pm but they are by invitation only.
+The cost is CI$15 per session.
+Matches are played on Sundays from 12pm-1pm but they are by invitation only.
 Once you are good at cricket you will be invited to play a match!
 It costs CI$15 per session or you can pay for the full 10 weeks and get a discount.
-Email: firstname.lastname@example.org or call him on (345) 922 3080.
+Email: email@example.com or call him on (345) 922 3080.

 Most of the schools in Cayman incorporate cricket into the PE curriculum along with football, rugby, rounders/soft ball and basketball.